AlexeyMK/alexeymk.com/about/index.md

 layout: page
 title: About Me
 ---
-*Last updated June 2020.*
+*Last updated May 2021.*

-**In one sentence:**

-I do Growth Engineering.
+These days, I lead Growth Engineering at MasterClass.

-I spent 2016-2020 at Opendoor, first as an early engineer, then as an Engineering Manager.
-Now I'm at MasterClass!
+I spent 2016-2020 at Opendoor as an early engineer and then managing Growth Engineering teams.
+It was intense!

 Between 2013 and 2016, I built out a [product engineering consulting company](http://calldownmule.com), helping clients such as Dropbox, Pebble, Boomerang, and Binti grow and expand lines of business through a combination of product management and engineering.